Helpful Tips for Incoming Hart Parents

 • Become familiar with the Hart Website www.harthighschool.org

 and when your students are at Hart, review the site at least once a week, especially the home page, daily bulletins and counselors’ pages.

 • Plan to attend the AP Informational Night with your incoming 9th through 12th grade students.
-This meeting is tentatively set for Wednesday, March 10th at 7 pm in the Hart Cafeteria, but make sure to check the website for meeting information.
+This meeting is usually set in March at 7 pm in the Hart Cafeteria, but make sure to check the website for meeting information.

 • If your 9th or 10th grade student is enrolled in Honors English, know that although they will receive a grade bump on their high school transcripts, the UC system will not count this grade bump on the UC College applications.

 • This year 10th grade students will be attending the Connecting to Success Business Conference held at COC on March 20th.
 This is an all day school event where students will get advice and learn from members of our local business community how to be prepared to be out in the workforce.
 This is a unique opportunity with an opening motivational speaker that is absolutely amazing!

 • Don’t be afraid to e-mail the teachers or counselors at Hart.
 The Hart staff is really good at responding to any concerns or questions you might have.